mecid/mecid.github.io/_posts/2024-03-26-building-async-button-in-swiftui.md

 The simple toggling of a boolean value is enough to run the *onChange* view modifier and cancel the task.
 This approach is used widely across SwiftUI.
 For example, the same pattern is used in the sensory feedback and scroll view APIs.

 Today, we learned how to build a custom button type that supports the Swift Concurrency feature.
 We were also introduced to the new trigger pattern, which is a declarative way of doing imperative things.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!